prestyan/CogRepLKNet/README.md

 ## Code Architecture

-Our code is publicly available under the XXX license and can be found in the `CogRepLKNet` directory.
+Our code is publicly available under the apache 2.0 license and can be found in the `CogRepLKNet` directory.
 Our experiments cover binary and four-class classification tasks, each evaluated using different metrics.
 To enhance readability, these tasks are implemented in two separate files: `run_for_2.py` and `run_for_4.py`.

 Before running the code, please complete the following steps: